 It is also important to let your doctor know if you are taking any other prescription or over-the-counter medications or supplements.
 Herbs, supplements, and other drugs can interact with cancer medications, causing unwanted side effects or reduced effectiveness.
 Learn more about your prescriptions by using searchable drug databases.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies, including topical treatments applied to the skin, such as creams, to relieve symptoms like itching and burning.
-You may also receive palliative treatments similar to those meant to get rid of the cancer, such as chemotherapy, surgery, or radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies, including topical treatments applied to the skin, such as creams to relieve symptoms like itching and burning.
+You may also receive palliative treatments, such as chemotherapy, surgery, or radiation therapy, to improve symptoms.

 During treatment, your health care team may ask you to answer questions about your symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if you are experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.

 If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
-In this case, chemotherapy or immunotherapy may be recommended.
-Immunotherapy is a type of systemic cancer treatment that boosts the body’s natural defenses to fight cancer.
-It uses substances made by the body or in a laboratory to improve how your immune system works to find and destroy cancer cells.
+In this case, chemotherapy or another type of systemic therapy called immunotherapy may be recommended.
+Immunotherapy uses the body’s natural defenses to fight cancer by improving your immune system’s ability to attack cancer cells.
 As described above, the drugs that are used to treat most metastatic vulvar cancer are typically the same as those used for metastatic cervical cancer.